-Thank you for purchasing a Safety Speed Manufacturing (SSM) Screw Pocket Machine.
+Thank you for purchasing a Safety Speed Manufacturing (SSM) Pocket Screw Machine.
 We take pride in building these fine products in the U.S.A.

 Each SSM product is designed to give years of dependable service.
-Your new screw pocket machine was built from the finest components available, and every machine is individually assembled by craftsmen - some of whom have been building our products for more than 25 years.
+Your new pocket screw machine was built from the finest components available, and every machine is individually assembled by craftsmen - some of whom have been building our products for more than 25 years.
 We appreciate you choosing SSM products for your facility.

-Team Salpty Speed, Ham Lake, Minnesota
+Team Safety Speed, Ham Lake, Minnesota